 • Payment for your time

-We’ll reimburse you directly into your bank account, though please note that this can take up to 6 weeks.
+We’ll reimburse you directly into your bank account, though please note that this can take up to 8 to 12 weeks.

 You are required to notify HM Revenue and Customs local office of fees received only if your annual income exceeds your personal income tax allowance at the end of the financial year.
 You are responsible for calculating whether you need to pay any tax or National Insurance.
 The NIHR provides guidance on Tax and National Insurance.